markjnkim/es_mod/01-html/content/step-6-reach-out.md

 It is important to note that the display property overwrote the default `display` property for a `div` to allow the `div.contact-info` to sit on the same row as the `iframe` by assigning the `display` to `inline-block`.
 The `text-align` property is much like the alignment property in a word processing application, allowing the text to align on a particular side or justify the spacing to create a block of text.

-In the following CSS rules, we will be applying some font color and spacing to the contact info as well as changing the link color to increase the readability.
+In the following CSS rules, we will be applying some font color and spacing to the contact info as well as changing the link color to yellow.
+Try out the spacing and coloring in Chrome's DevTools as a great way to try out different combinations.
+Use the CSS box model to add some pixels to the different layers for each element.

+> **Hint**: Use the property for `line-height` to adjust how to stretch out or shrink the text to find the best matching measurement that aligns with our mock-up.

+Your completed CSS rules for the Reach Out section should look like this:

 ```css
 .contact-info h3 {